 New rules for Equator Principles, but no new commitments from banks

 Civil society groups call for bold steps forward with Equator Principles

 Voluntary initiativesBank Muscat has committed itself to the following voluntary standards:

-Bank Muscat has no publicly available policies.
-It's webpage on corporate social responsibility can be accessed here.
+Bank Muscat has no publicly available investment policies.
+The bank's webpage on corporate social responsibility can be accessed here.

 Implementation and reporting

 Bank Muscat is reporting on the implementation here.